The must-see Manila historical tour, *Visita Intramuros

 *A tour program of The Manila Hotel in partnership with Intramuros Administration

-The Siklesa is a motor-drawn kalesa.
-Its design is inspired by Philippine heritage, with contemporary technology added in for a smooth ride outdoors.
+You can also take our signature Siklesa, a motor-drawn kalesa.
+Its design is inspired by Philippine heritage, with contemporary technology added for a smooth ride outdoors.

-Adjacent to Manila Hotel, Intramuros was built by the Spaniards in the 16th century and is the oldest district of Manila.
-Its name, which means “within the walls” in Latin, describes its structure, as it is a fortress surrounded by thick, high walls and moats.
+Adjacent to Manila Hotel, Intramuros was built by the Spaniards in the 16th century.
+It is the oldest district of Manila whose name means “within the walls” in Latin, describes its structure–fortress surrounded by thick, high walls and moats.

 The National Museum of the Philippines serves as the official repository of the country’s natural and cultural heritage.
 With its extensive collection covering the sciences, education, and culture, the National Museum of the Philippines gives a sense of pride and nationalism to the Filipino people and raises awareness of the rich Philippine history.
 Across the museum is the Museum of the Filipino People that houses the Anthropology and Archeology Divisions.